- How are brain and spinal cord tumors in children treated?

 Children may lose some brain function if large areas of the brain get radiation.
 Problems can include memory loss, personality changes, and trouble learning at school.
 These may get better over time, but some effects may be long-lasting.
 Other symptoms could include seizures and slowed growth.
 There may also be other symptoms depending on the area of the brain treated and how much radiation was given.

 The risk of these effects must be balanced against the risks of not using radiation and having less control of the tumor.
-If problems are seen after treatment, it is often hard to determine whether they were caused by damage from the tumor itself, from surgery or radiation therapy, or from some combination of these.
-Doctors are constantly testing lower doses or different ways of giving radiation to see if they can be as effective without causing as many problems.
+If problems are seen after treatment, often it’s hard to determine whether they were caused by damage from the tumor itself, from surgery or radiation therapy, or from some combination of these.
+Doctors are constantly testing lower doses or different ways of giving radiation to see if they can be as effective while causing fewer problems.

 Rarely, a large mass of dead (necrotic) tissue forms at the site of the tumor in the months or years after radiation treatment.
 This is called radiation necrosis.
-It can often be controlled with corticosteroid drugs, but surgery sometimes may be needed to remove the necrotic tissue.
+It can often be controlled with corticosteroid drugs, but surgery may be needed to remove the necrotic tissue in some instances.

-For more information on radiation therapy, see our document Understanding Radiation Therapy: A Guide for Patients and Families.
+For more on radiation therapy, see the Radiation Therapy section of our website, or our document Understanding Radiation Therapy: A Guide for Patients and Families.